LambentLight/LambentLight/README.md

 # Installation

+## Windows

 1. Download the compressed file from [GitHub Releases][releases-url] or [5mods][5mods-url]
 2. Extract the files inside of the 7zip and run `LambentLight.exe`

+## Linux

+1. Add the [Mono Repositories](https://www.mono-project.com/download/stable/#download-lin-ubuntu) and update your apt cache
+2. Install the Mono Runtime and Visual Basic libraries (`sudo apt install mono-runtime mono-vbnc`)
+3. Download the compressed file from [GitHub Releases][releases-url]
+4. Extract the files inside of the 7zip and run `mono LambentLight.exe`

 # Usage